evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Tourer_Pro_S/_index.md

 Furthermore, the Volkswagen ID.7 Tourer Pro S supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Volkswagen ID.7 Tourer Pro S.

-- **Sound system**: This system features six speakers and delivers a maximum output of 140 watts.
+- **Sound system:**: This system features six speakers and delivers a maximum output of 140 watts.
-- **Harman Kardon Soundsystem**: This system features 12 speakers and delivers a maximum output of 700 watts.
+- **Harman Kardon Soundsystem:**: This system features 12 speakers and delivers a maximum output of 700 watts.

 Additionally, the model includes 4 USB-C connections as standard.